ansys/pymechanical/doc/source/user_guide_scripting/index.rst

 Recording
 ^^^^^^^^^
-Mechanical supports some level of recording, which prints APIs that many actions in the User Interface run.
+Mechanical supports some level of recording.
+When you initiate an action from the UI, the UI determines what API to run, executes this API, and prints it in the **Mechanical Scripting View**.
 Examples of these actions are assigning selections to scoping, changing values in the details view, and renaming an object in the **Outline**.
 In the animated example shown here, a **Fixed Support** and a **Pressure** are added to the **Outline**.